North Ryde: Macquarie Hospital

 The Macquarie Hospital is bounded by Cox's, Wicks, Twin and Badajoz Roads.
 The Hospital commenced functioning in 1959.
 It was originally known as the North Ryde Mental Asylum but has undergone several other name changes from North Ryde Psychiatric Centre to Gladesville-Macquarie Hospital, following an amalgamation of services with Gladesville Mental Hospital.
 Due to confusion caused by the inclusion of Gladesville in the Hospital's name, on 22 October 1999 notification was published that the Hospital was to be known as Macquarie Hospital.
 Macquarie Hospital is an important 195 bed specialist mental health facility offering acute admission, non-acute recovery and extended care programs for adults with a mental illness/disorder who reside within the Northern Sydney Central Coast Health catchment area.
 The hospital works collaboratively with a range of community mental health and specialist non-government organisations and has a catchment population of approximately 1,110,000 residents.
 The hospital is gazetted under the New South Wales Mental Health Act 1990.
 Macquarie Hospital is involved in a major planning project to develop an evidence-based service model for the future delivery of mental health services involving Northern Sydney and Central Coast catchment areas for the next ten years.
 This includes the development of a Procurement Feasibility Plan for a proposed Psychiatric Intensive Care Unit which may be developed on the Macquarie campus.
 New Horizons Enterprises, part of the Macquarie Hospital North Ryde Auxiliary, operates an acute aged care facility in Badajoz Road, on the site of the former New Horizons Service Station, with sheltered workshops and Head Office in Twin Road.

-Arndell Special School (Disturbed Children's Ward) is located in the Macquarie Hospital campus, along with other specialist providers and an Education Centre for training and evaluation.
+Arndell School, a special primary school for children with emotional and behavioural difficulties, is located on the Macquarie Hospital campus.
+The school works in partnership with the Coral Tree Family Service, a statewide child and family mental health service operated by Northern Sydney Local Health District that provides intensive family-based intervention for children with significant behavioural and emotional difficulties.

 There are no emergency services at Macquarie Hospital.
 The nearest emergency departments are at Ryde Hospital, Concord Hospital, or Royal North Shore Hospital.